Messages & Content

 * **`role`** — the speaker (`user`, `system`, `assistant`, or `tool`).
 Use `tool` when appending function-call results back into the history.

 * **`content`** — ordered fragments.
-Supported part types: `Text`, `Image` (JPEG bytes), `Audio` (WAV bytes), and on Kotlin `AudioPcmF32` for raw float samples.
+Supported part types: `Text`, `Image` (JPEG bytes wrapped in a data URL), `Audio` (WAV bytes or `input_audio` payload), and on Kotlin `AudioPcmF32` for raw float samples.

 * **`reasoningContent`** — text emitted by reasoning models inside `<think>` / `</think>` tags. `null` for non-reasoning responses.

-* **`functionCalls`** — calls returned by `MessageResponse.functionCalls` on the previous turn, included when appending tool-call results to history.
+* **`functionCalls`** — calls returned by `MessageResponse.FunctionCalls` on the previous turn, included when appending tool-call results to history.

 ### Serialization